 Mad Scientists: Each child got a lab coat, name tag, goggles, and gloves

-The name tags were the first part of the event.
+Name Tags: The name tags were the first part of the event.
 The kids were to write their name on the top and then create their monster picture in the orange box.
-I found these awesome little create-a-monster books with about 4 pages of stickers with different monster body parts. http://www.amazon.com/Create-Monsters-Sticker-Activity-Stickers/dp/0486475158/ref=sr_1_1?ie=UTF8&qid=1411390905&sr=8-1&keywords=create+monster+book
+I found these awesome little create-a-monster books with about 4 pages of stickers with different monster body parts.

 Instead of putting some generic picture of a barcode I decided to make a QR code that linked the parents to this site, where I will eventually have pictures of the event. :) You can create your own QR code or barcode at http://www.barcodesinc.com/generator/qr/ at no cost and just copy the image for your invitations or name tags.

-You can order both of these online – like Amazon and I found it easier to have most of the items delivered to my house even if it ended up costing a little more.
-They also sell cheap safety glasses and gloves at the dollar store.
+Goggles and Gloves: You can order both of these online (like Amazon) or purchase at the dollar store.
+I found it easier to have most of the items delivered to my house even if it ended up costing a little more.

 Link to kids colored safety glasses – http://www.amazon.com/Safety-Glasses-Intruder-Multi-Color/dp/B002KA00KS/ref=sr_1_1?ie=UTF8&qid=1411390498&sr=8-1&keywords=kids+safety+glasses